johnjjdave/opticmesh/THIRD_PARTY_NOTICES.md

 ## Reflection environments

 The three optimized HDRI reflection environments are derived from Greyscalegorilla Rio Bay Cloudy, Parking Lot Sunny and Ultimate Skies 4K 0014.
-They are bundled with redistribution permission supplied by the project publisher.
 Copyright remains with the respective rights holder; these assets are not covered by OpticMesh’s MIT License.